 Such long aging did well for this wine.
 While 1861 was considered a poor vintage at the time, this Madeira was stunning:

 Brown with yellow rims.
 Rich on the nose with caramel and raisins.
 Incredible richness on the palate, with an intense burst that sustains.
 Faded sweetness with dried fruits and sandalwood, and especially dry on the finish, that seems to go on forever with evolving complexity.
 Gorgeous.
 A beyond rare treat. — a year ago

 I loved this one.
 Blandy's 1920 Bual was just gorgeous.
 Dark brown.
 Very rich, and viscous in texture.
 Orange peel comes through in abundance.
 Incredible length, complexity.
 Slightly bitter at the end of the finish.
 Gorgeous.
 (One of the reasons why I like tastings like this one from the FWS is that I'm not going to race out to drop $1100 on a bottle like this.
 But it's such a thrill to have a taste.
-Maybe I'll split one with 20 friends and we'd have a 1920s themed dinner... now that's an idea.) — 9 months ago
+Maybe I'll split one with 20 friends and we'd have a 1920s themed dinner... now that's an idea.) — a year ago